Bowling Green Hot Rods: Media coverage

 In addition to internet streaming coverage on MILB.tv, the Hot Rods are broadcast locally on radio station WKCT AM 930 and translator W281BV (104.1 FM) since 2022.
 WBGN was the original flagship station of Hot Rods baseball for the team's first 12 years in Bowling Green from 2009 to 2021.

 Mascots

-One of the Hot Rods' mascots is an anthropomorphic bear named Axle.
-Debuting in 2009, he wears an orange Hot Rods uniform, number 00.
-The Hot Rods' furry, fun-loving bear has captivated crowds at Bowling Green Ballpark while making good on his promise to become a true community ambassador.
-Roscoe is the Hot Rods' second mascot, debuting during the 2010 season.
-He is a Grease Monkey who wears a navy Hot Rods jersey.
+Axle, an anthropomorphic bear, is one of the Hot Rods' mascots.
+Debuting in 2009, Axle wears an orange Hot Rods uniform, number 00.
+The Hot Rods' furry, fun-loving bear has entertained crowds at Bowling Green Ballpark while making good on his promise to become a true community ambassador.
+Roscoe, the Hot Rods' second mascot, debuted during the 2010 season.
+Roscoe is a Grease Monkey, who wears a navy Hot Rods jersey.

 Turbo is a Golden Retriever who was adopted into the Hot Rods family on December 13, 2019.
 He is currently training to become a "batdog", retrieving bats and balls and returning them to the Hot Rods' dugout, as well as delivering balls to the home plate umpire, for the 2021 season.
 Turbo is one of a few bat dogs in Minor League Baseball.